ryan-spencer1220/ryan-spencer1220/README.md

 <br/>

 Frontend Developer currently pursuing a M.S. in Computer Science from Portland State University.
 I am a communicative, detail oriented, team player who presents technical information effectively with a passion for education and personal growth.
-I am constantly looking for new opportunities to grow as a developer.
+I'm always looking for new opportunities to grow as a developer.
+Currently I'm working as a frontend developer with a focus on accessibility for Portland Public Schools.
 Take a look at my work or get in touch!

 ---
 <br/>